nleanba/typst-marginalia/main.typ

 - Nested notes may or may not work.
   #note[
-    In this manual, for example, it works fine here,
+    In this manual, for example, it works fine (with warnings) here,
     #note[Probably because there aren't many other notes around.]
     but not on the first page.
     #note(reverse: true)[Notes on the other side are usually fine though.]
   ]
   In nearly all cases, they seem to lead to a "layout did not converge within 5 attempts" warning, so it is probably best to avoid them if possible.
+  - Just use multiple paragraphs in one note, or place multiple notes in the main text instead.
+  - If really neccessary, use `shift: "ignore"` on the nested notes and manually set `dy`.

 - If `book` is `true`, wideblocks that break across pages are broken.
 Sadly there doesn't seem to be a way to detect and react to page-breaks from within a `block`, so I don't know how to fix this.